 The way free nights and weekends electricity plans are advertised make them sounds like an ideal way to save on your monthly electric bill, especially if you can cram all of your high-energy consumption chores in at night.
 But, do these plans really have no strings attached?
 Before you make the switch, check out these common myths about free nights electricity plans.

 Before discussing the myths of free nights and weekends electricity plans, it is important to understand why companies offer these kinds of plans.
 By offering free nights and weekends, electricity providers incentivize consumers to use electricity during off-peak hours.
 By encouraging off-peak electricity use, it helps power companies avoid outages and equalize energy usage across all times of day.
-By normalizing usage and demand, it keeps prices and service stable.
-The concept of free nights and weekend isn’t a bad one.
+By normalizing usage and demand, it keeps prices and services stable.
+The concept of free nights and weekends isn’t a bad one.

 However, the ways that these plans are advertised to the public don’t always paint the full picture of the cost implications associated with these kinds of plans.
 That’s why Payless Power set out to debunk some of the popular myths associated with free nights and weekends electricity plans.
 Be sure to consider the information below when considering a free nights and weekends plan.